DrakeData/MSDS434-Final_P2/README.md

 - [YouTube - How to Deploy Streamlit Apps to GCP App Engine](https://www.youtube.com/watch?v=03KgXhg-voY)

 ### Step 7: Setup monitoring dashboard
 GCP has a built-in monitoring tool that allows you to build your own monitoring dashboard.
 You are also able to set up alerts to notify you if your application goes over a specific limit that you can set.

 I created a simple dashboard to watch the CPU usage and count of request to my Spotify Tracks - Bop or Flop application.
-Overtime, I would build this out to also monitor BigQuery and my project's expenses.
+Overtime, I would build this out to also monitor BigQuery and my overall project's expenses.

 ![monitoring](images/monitoring1.PNG)

 ## Project Limitations
-Due to being on a student budget, I decided to errored on the side of caution of limiting my expenses, which affected our project’s performance.
-Please see 'Future Enhancements' for what we would want to do next to enhance what we have built.
+Because I was on a limited student budget, I opted to be cautious and restrict my spending, which had an impact on the project's performance.
+To learn about my plans for improving what I've created, please refer to the "Future Enhancements" section.

 ## Future Enhancements
-- Set up a weekly script to collect new Spotify tracks and append the data to the existing BigQuery table.
+- Setup a weekly script to collect new Spotify tracks and append the data to the existing BigQuery table.
 - Perform more in-depth feature engineering and tune the model for higher accuracy.
 - Use Spotify's API OAuth 2.0 authorization framework to allow users to pull their own Spotify data and see if my model can predict if their tracks are a bop or a flop.
-- Enhance the application to have more interactive graphs and present more useful insight.
+- Enhance the application to have more interactive graphs and present more useful insights.
-- Use GitHub Actions for continuous integration and continuous delivery (CI/CD).
+- Utilize GitHub Actions to facilitate continuous integration and continuous delivery (CI/CD).

 ## Repository Info
 Created by: [Nicholas Drake](https://github.com/DrakeData)